 In this course you should use a calculator for all questions requiring a numerical answer, unless you are specifically told to leave answers in surd (root) form.
-Final answers should normally be given to three significant figures in an exam, but during your working, keep intermediate values to as great a degree of accuracy as your calculator will allow.
+Having said that, the usual preference of examiners is for answers to be left in fractional, rather than decimal form (i.e. not using a calculator); especially if this avoids rounding.
+Final answers should normally be given to three significant figures in an exam, but, during your working, keep intermediate values to as great a degree of accuracy as your calculator will allow.
 Some answers in this course are given to a larger number of significant figures, where it seems appropriate.
 You should show in your working any necessary explicit formula you use to calculate your answer.
 Marks may be deducted for lack of essential working.
-All steps in working should be shown, giving the answers at each stage.
+All steps in working should be shown.